RESEARCH STARTER

 Fuel Source

 Coal is a major source of heat energy and a significant source of organic compounds of practical use—from drugs to plastics.
 It fueled the Industrial Revolution and, therefore, is responsible for modern industrial society.
 Coal was the principal source of energy until World War I, after which its use declined under competition from oil and natural gas.
-By 2022, coal provided approximately one third of the world’s electricity, based on International Energy Agency data.
+In 2022, coal provided approximately one third of the world’s electricity, based on International Energy Agency data.
 Practices such as mountaintop removal and increased automation have facilitated coal production while also reducing the number of workers required.
 In contrast to oil and gas, the reserves of which are more limited and for which production is consequently expected to peak sooner, coal reserves appear to be abundant.
 High-quality coal will become increasingly difficult to access, however.
 Analysts anticipate that with lower-cost shale oil and gas and renewable alternatives such as solar energy available, coal consumption will drop.
-Nonetheless, in 2021, global coal-fired generation reached an all-time high.
+Nonetheless, in 2022, global coal-fired generation reached an all-time high.

 Challenges